depersgroep/fannypack/hugo/content/modules/icons.md

 These icons were designed to follow the material design guidelines and they look best when using the recommended icon sizes (24px) (**For Fannypack we use it mostly at 16px!**) and colors.

 Icons inherit the style properties, like `color` and `font-size`, of their parent or ancestors.
-This makes it a lot easier to use and to control with css instead of using extra classes on the icon.
-But if you need to set a specific color without css we've got you covered.
+This makes it a lot easier to use and to control with CSS instead of using extra classes on the icon.
+But if you need to set a specific color without CSS we've got you covered.

 The styles below make it easy to apply our recommended sizes, colors, and activity states.